anabasis/nodejs/KMS/jkms/content/Splunk/구성/CLUSTER/admin_cluster06.md

 [tcpout:default-autolb-group] server=idx1:9997,idx2:9997,idx3:9997, idx4:9997 autoLB = true useACK = true
 outputs.conf

-Splunk 7.0 Cluster Administration 152

 Artifact Reaping
 - Reaping (deletion of search results) happens when artifact TTL expires
 - Original member reaps its search artifacts and notifies captain
 - Captain orchestrates reaping of the replicas
 - If the original member is out of commission, captain waits beyond TTL and replicas are reaped thereafter

-Splunk 7.0 Cluster Administration 153

 Restarting a Search Head Cluster
--  To restart SH cluster, splunk rolling-restart shcluster-members –
+-  To restart SH cluster, splunk rolling-restart shcluster-members
+  -
-Members restart in phases so the cluster can continue to operate – The transfer, captain thus is preventing the final member captaincy to restart from changing and automatically during the invokes restart captaincy process –
+Members restart in phases so the cluster can continue to operate   - The transfer, captain thus is preventing the final member captaincy to restart from changing and automatically during the invokes restart captaincy process   -
 Deployer automatically initiates a rolling restart, when necessary Rolling restart Success : 1
 Message : Rolling Restart of all the search head cluster members has been kicked off.
 It might take some time for completion.
 After restart the information will be logged at audit log, Meanwhile you can check the progress of this transaction...